 2/ Legal Proceedings

 If you do not receive a satisfactory response to your final demand then your next move is to issue legal proceedings through the County Court.
-You can do this easilly enough through Money Claims Online if you are recovering less than £100,000 from either a sole trader, two persons in a partnership, or a limited company.
+You can do this easily enough through the ‘Small Claims Court’ if you’re owed under £10,000 or Money Claims Online if you’re recovering less than £100,000 from either a sole trader, two persons in a partnership, or a limited company.
 Under the County Court Act interest is also claimable at 8% per annum.

 An alternative to issuing a County Court claim is to commence insolvency action.
 If you’re owed £5000 or more by a sole trader or a member of a partnership, or a company owes you and any other creditors £750 or more, you can complete a Statutory Demand form and deliver it personally to the individual or business owing you money.
 Once served, they have 21 days to respond.
 If they ignore the Statutory Demand or fail to make a satisfactory payment arrangement you can petition the court to bankrupt the debtor or ‘wind up’ the company.